 - The 2019 McKinsey report cites digitisation as a critical challenge to the industry.

 There are often significant communication gaps between management and mine workers who spend large portions of their days underground.

-In this blog, we are going to provide you with a tried and tested step-by-step guide to launching an effective communications strategy for the mining sector.
+In this blog, we are going to provide you with a tried and tested step-by-step guide to launching an effective internal communication strategy for the mining sector.

 A communication strategy needs to help drive key business objectives; a part of this process is understanding how your existing comms are helping to achieve just that.

-Here are a few things you would need to assess before developing a revised strategy:
+Here are a few things you would need to assess before developing a revised internal communication strategy:

 - Which channels are you using to deliver company-wide communications?